Never assume that you do not need a permit.Permit Application Package

 How do I obtain a permit?

-If your property is located in a regulated area, or you believe it is, contact KCCA’s Director of Operation for information on the permit and approval process prior to any development or site alteration.
+If your property is located in a regulated area, or you believe it is, contact KCCA’s Assistant Manager/Supervisor of Planning & Conservation Areas for information on the permit and approval process prior to any development or site alteration.
 KCCA staff will be happy to explain the permit process.

-It is a good idea to call ahead and make an appointment with KCCA’s Director of Operations.
+It is a good idea to call ahead and make an appointment with KCCA’s Assistant Manager/Supervisor of Planning & Conservation Areas.
 Staff will let you know what information you will require to complete the application and permit process.

 What happens if I don’t obtain a permit?